 UNESCO Creative Cities Network 2016

-David Prince has been appointed to the International Scientific Committee for the UNESCO Creative Cities Network (UCCN) Conference in Ostersund, Sweden in 2016.
+David Prince was a member of the International Scientific Committee for the UNESCO Creative Cities Network (UCCN) Conference in Ostersund, Sweden in 2016.
 The UCCN connects cities that wish to share experiences, ideas and best practices for cultural, social and economic development and now consists of 116 cities in 54 countries.

 The Wadi Arava Eco-tourism Network